wp-plugins/gold-price-live/readme.txt

 == Changelog ==

+= 3.00 =
+* Made the plugin easier to install and use in general.
+Added the ability to choose from several different price models.

 = 2.00 =
 * Added the ability to place silver, platinum or palladium on your website or blog using shortcode as well.